-A test case is a piece of software that is created to demonstrate the results of some other software.
-It usually consists of the same conditions as the actual system itβs being tested against.
-In this article, we have compiled a list of all the test cases that are mandatory for a successful product release.
+A test case is a piece of software created to demonstrate the results of some other software.
+It usually consists of the same conditions as the actual system it’s being tested against.
+This article has compiled a list of all the mandatory test cases for a successful product release.

-Test cases are the best way to ensure that a project is done properly.
+Test cases are the best way to ensure a project is done properly.
 Test cases act as checkpoints for development to run at each stage.
-They are written by testers, who can then test the application and ensure that it works as expected.
-In this article, we will discuss what test cases are and how they work in Software Testing.
+They are written by testers, who can test the application and ensure it works as expected.
+This article will discuss test cases and how they work in Software Testing.

 What is a Test Case?

-A Test Case is a document that describes the steps to run a test or verify specific functionality in software.
-Software project managers and QA engineers often use these documents as checklists during tests.
-By following this checklist, they are able to make sure they don’t miss any testing steps when verifying new features of their product or website.
+A Test Case is a document that describes the steps to run a test or verify specific functionality in software.Β Software project managers and QA engineers often use these documents as checklists during tests.
+By following this checklist, they can ensure they don’t miss any testing steps when verifying new features of their product or website.

-When developing automated scripts, developers will also follow this checklist so that all tests can be automated correctly.
-In other words: creating test cases saves you time later on in the development process!
+When developing automated scripts, developers will follow this checklist so that all tests can be automated correctly.
+In other words, creating test cases saves you time later in the development process!

 The basic goal of writing test cases is to validate the test coverage of an application.
 A good standardization process follows most of the organization, and writing test cases for the application brings standardization to the application and minimizes the ad-hoc approach in testing.